klahrinz/klahrinz.github.io/LAW01-06-3crp.md

  - (c) The appeal to the Supreme Court in cases where the penalty imposed by the Regional Trial Court is reclusion perpetua or life imprisonment, or where a lesser penalty is imposed but for offenses committed on the same occasion or which arose out of the same occurrence that gave rise to the more serious offense for which the penalty of death, reclusion perpetua, or life imprisonment is imposed, shall be by filing a notice of appeal in accordance with paragraph (a) of this section.

  - (d) No notice of appeal is necessary in cases where the death penalty is imposed by the Regional Trial Court.
-The same shall be automatically reviewed by the Supreme Court as provided in section 10 of this Rule.
+The same shall be automatically reviewed by the Supreme Court as provided in §10 of this Rule.

- - (e) Except as provided in the last paragraph of section 13, Rule 124, all other appeals to the Supreme Court shall be by petition for review on certiorari under Rule 45.
+ - (e) Except as provided in the last paragraph of §13, Rule 124, all other appeals to the Supreme Court shall be by petition for review on certiorari under Rule 45.

-**Section 4.
+**§4.
 Service of notice of appeal.**

 If personal service of the copy of the notice of appeal can not be made upon the adverse party or his counsel, service may be done by registered mail or by substituted service pursuant to sections 7 and 8 of Rule 13.

-**Section 5.
+**§5.
 Waiver of notice.**

 The appellee may waive his right to a notice that an appeal has been taken.
 The appellate court may, in its discretion, entertain an appeal notwithstanding failure to give such notice if the interests of justice so require.

-**Section 6.
+**§6.
 When appeal, to be taken.**

 An appeal must be taken within fifteen (15) days from promulgation of the judgment or from notice of the final order appealed from.
 This period for perfecting an appeal shall be suspended from the time a motion for new trial or reconsideration is filed until notice of the order overruling the motion has been served upon the accused or his counsel at which time the balance of the period begins to run.

-**Section 7.
+**§7.
 Transcribing and filing notes of stenographic reporter upon appeal.**

 When notice of appeal is filed by the accused, the trial court shall direct the stenographic reporter to transcribe his notes of the proceedings.
 When filed by the People of the Philippines, the trial court shall direct the stenographic reporter to transcribe such portion of his notes of the proceedings as the court, upon motion, shall specify in writing.
 The stenographic reporter shall certify to the correctness of the notes and the transcript thereof, which shall consist of the original and four copies, and shall file said original and four copies with the clerk without unnecessary delay.
 If death penalty is imposed, the stenographic reporter shall, within thirty (30) days from promulgation of the sentence, file with the clerk the original and four copies of the duly certified transcript of his notes of the proceedings.
 No extension of time for filing of said transcript of stenographic notes shall be granted except by the Supreme Court and only upon justifiable grounds.

-**Section 8.
+**§8.
 Transmission of papers to appellate court upon appeal.**

 Within five (5) days from the filing of the notice of appeal, the clerk of the court with whom the notice of appeal was filed must transmit to the clerk of court of the appellate court the complete record of the case, together with said notice.
 The original and three copies of the transcript of stenographic notes, together with the records, shall also be transmitted to the clerk of the appellate court without undue delay.
 The other copy of the transcript shall remain in the lower court.

-**Section 9.
+**§9.
 Appeal to the Regional Trial Courts.**

  - (a) Within five (5) days from perfection of the appeal, the clerk of court shall transmit the original record to the appropriate Regional Trial Court.